By Eza Zaheer

 Amazon is more inclined towards consumer centric approach.

 Steve Jobs once said “Customers don’t know what they want until you show it to them” which favors the product centric approach but another industry icon Jeff Bezos says “We see our customers as invited guests to a party, and we are the hosts.
-It’s our job every day to make every important aspect of the customer experience a little bit better” clearly favoring the costumer centric approach.
+It’s our job every day to make every important aspect of the customer experience a little bit better” clearly favouring the costumer centric approach.

 We have also discussed the pros and cons of both approaches which kind of makes things more confusing.